 Making sense of school reports

 This time of year there is a palpable tension in the air.
-Barely has the holiday season finished when all over Switzerland students begin sweating over test results and classroom assessments.
+In the last weeks before the summer holidays all over Switzerland students begin sweating over test results and classroom assessments.
 Every student knows this is their last chance to impress their teacher with their social competence and organisational skills, as well as their academic prowess, before it is all finally and irreversibly recorded in their School Report.

 (Source: School report template canton Zug, Zurich, Bildungsdirektion)